-- Photograph and Document Scanning: There will be a $15.00 per image fee for scanning documents or photographs onto a disk.
+- Photograph and Document Scanning: There will be a $15.00 per image fee for scanning documents or photographs.

 All fees must be paid at the time of service.
+Please speak to a staff member prior to sending payment.
 Prices are subject to change without notice.
 Mail orders are subject to additional charges for shipping and handling.

 Checks may be made payable to:Jewish Historical Society of Greater Hartford